 It seems remiss not to include the titular acronym of our field, but we really hope you know this one already.
 IT stands for Information Technology.
 It refers to the processes of creating, processing, storing, securing, and exchanging all forms of electronic data through computers, storage, networking, and any other physical or cloud-based infrastructure or devices.

-Now that we’ve gotten the obvious one out of the way, let’s move on to some of the more specific acronyms that abound in the IT field.
+Now that we’ve gotten the obvious one out of the way, let’s move on to some of the more specific acronyms in the IT.

 MSP